tobyweston/blog/source/_posts/2012-03-28-never-assert-against-exception-messages.markdown

 {% endcodeblock %}

 For the _how_, the approach at this layer is to _translate_ un underlying exception into something approprate.
 This could mean something that is presentable to the user or perhaps something that the browser can respond to programatically.
 In our example above, when the server is asked to work with a session that has expired, it will generate the `SessionExpiredException`.
-This in turn causes the `login` page to be displayed prompted to user to log back in.
+This in turn causes the `login` page to be displayed prompting the user to log back in.
+No stack traces appear and we allow the user to continue working.

 ### API Boundary

 Lets consider a RESTful web service that allows a client to `GET` customer details via a URL.
 To get the most out of HTTP interoperability, the correct response to a request for unknown customer details should be to return the HTTP response code `404` (Not Found).
-In the backend however, we though a `CustomerNotFoundException`.
+In the backend however, we throw a `CustomerNotFoundException`.

 For the _when_, again, this layer is about _translation_.
-We would like to turn an `Exception` into a HTTP response code at the point at which the response is generated.
+We would like to turn the `Exception` into a HTTP response code at the point at which the response is generated.
+We can propogate the exception up through the stack until the last point before returning the response.

-For Jersey, this means the _how_ is taken care of declarativly by providing an `ExceptionMapper` as below.
+For [Jersey](http://jersey.java.net/), this means the _how_ is taken care of declarativly by providing an [`ExceptionMapper`](http://jersey.java.net/nonav/documentation/latest/user-guide.html#d4e435) as below.

 {% codeblock lang:java %}
 @Provider
 public class NotFoundExceptionMapper implements ExceptionMapper<NotFoundException> {
     public Response toResponse(CustomerNotFoundException notFound) {
-        return Response.status(NOT_FOUND).entity(notFound.getMessage()).build();
+        return Response.status(404).entity(notFound.getMessage()).build();
     }
 }
 {% endcodeblock %}

 The above turns a `CustomerNotFoundException` into the correct response code and adds a message to the response body.
-We encapuslate the `CustomerNotFoundException` by only allowing a narrow constructor.
+We encapuslate the `CustomerNotFoundException` by only allowing a single, narrow constructor.

 {% codeblock lang:java %}
 public class NotFoundException {